wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Scum's Considerably Cute Corner Load Wheel](https://www.nexusmods.com/newvegas/mods/71915)

-Moves the loadwheel to the corner of the screen and removes the bars.
+Makes the loadwheel less intrusive by moving it to the corner of the screen and removing the associated bars.

 #### Installation: